jag10/blog-hugo/content/articles/deploy-hugo-site-to-github-pages.md

 title : "Deploying a hugo site to github pages"
 ---

-Having a static website has great advantages overdynamic websites: they are inherently more secure, faster and reliable.
+Having a static website has great advantages over dynamic websites: they are inherently more secure, faster and reliable.

 On top of that, hosting will be less expensive and even free, depending on the platform